Tamara Musakhanov: Biography

-Tamara Musakhanov and Abram Fridberg had two children, Michael Fridberg and Love Mataeva.
+Tamara Musakhanova and Abram Fridberg had two children, Michael Fridberg and Love Mataeva.

-Musakhanov's brother, Albert Nahamievych Musakhanov, held a doctorate degree in agricultural science and lived in the suburbs of Moscow.
-Sister Asya Nahamievna Musakhanov, graduated from the University in the Faculty of Philology, she worked at the Makhachkala Pedagogical Institute.
+Musakhanova's brother, Albert Nahamievych Musakhanova, held a doctorate degree in agricultural science and lived in the suburbs of Moscow.
+Sister Asya Nahamievna Musakhanova, graduated from the university in the Faculty of Philology, she worked at the Makhachkala Pedagogical Institute.

-Tamara Musakhanov died in 2014.
+Tamara Musakhanova died in 2014.
 She is buried in the city of Haifa, Israel.